-More than ever before, we highly encourage guests to purchase our deposit protection 45 days prior to arrival.
-This will ensure that should you have to cancel your reservation for ANY REASON, that we will apply your deposits to a future reservation.
-There is a special deposit protection discount for past guests.
-The cost of deposit protection is 5% of your total reservation.
-Through our guest loyalty program repeat guests do have access to deposit protection at a special discount.
+More than ever before, we highly encourage guests to purchase our Vacation Protection.
+This will ensure that should you have to cancel your reservation for ANY REASON 24 hours or more prior to arrival, that we will apply your payments toward a future reservation.
+In the past, Vacation Protection was only available more than 45 days prior to your arrival.
+Given current circumstances, we are now offering it closer in for a slightly higher rate.
+See the cost of Vacation Protection here.
 As always, we appreciate your business and look forward to your return.

 Check In / Check Out

 Check in time is 4 p.m.
 Check out time is 10 a.m. to allow our housekeeping team to thoroughly disinfect units between guests.
 Early check in and late check out will NOT be available.
 Please arrange your arrival and departure to work with these times.
-If that is not possible, we will be happy to store your luggage and give you access to all common areas of the property.
+If that is not possible, we will be happy to store your luggage and give you suggestions of things to do in town.

 2020 Health Plan